tamer017/fingerprinting/README.md

     .Partition Attenuation Factor (PAF) = 3 dB per wall.
 The stairs impact on the wireless channel can be neglected.
 The AP transmission power is 20 dBm.
 Free space path loss is assumed for channel characteristics with factor =3.
 Grx and Gtx are unity gains.
 The carrier frequency (fc) = 2.4GHz.

+     the lingth of the building is 52 meters and the width is 20 meters

     the location of the Access points are :
     AP1 = [6,15.5625];